torquebox/torquebox.org/news/2012-01-24-torquebox-2-0-0-beta3-released.md

 * Multi-resource distributed XA transactions
 * WebSockets/STOMP

+We'd love it if you give our beta3 release a whirl and report any issues you find in [JIRA].
+If all goes as planned, we should have our first 2.0.0 candidate release out in a few weeks!

 # What's In Beta 3?

 ## No-op gem

-I'll admit it.
+We admit it.
 Sometimes unit testing is difficult.
-While TorqueSpec is great for integration tests, you don't always want or need the entire TorqueBox stack.
+While [TorqueSpec] is great for integration tests, you don't always want or need the entire TorqueBox stack.
 Introducing `torquebox-no-op`.
 [Joe Kutner], a long-time TorqueBox user has written this gem to help you out in those situations.
 It's now